 - Wait on the curb until the bus has come to a complete stop and the driver has opened the door

 - NEVER run up to the bus as it is approaching the bus stop or school loading zone.
-You could trip and fall in front of the bus and be ran over.
+You could trip and fall in front of the bus and be run over.

-- Load the bus by waiting your turn in a single file line one at a time.
+- Load the bus by waiting your turn in a single file line, entering one at a time.

 - As soon as you board the bus, take your assigned seat, sitting flat on your bottom facing forward.